Adversarial Policies Beat Superhuman Go AIs: Related work Related Work

 Our work is inspired by the presence of adversarial examples in a wide variety of models~\citep{szegedy2014}.
-Notably, many image classifiers reach or surpass human performance~\citep{hophuoc2018,russakovsky2015,shankar2020,pham2021}.
+Notably, though not consistently superhuman~\citep{shankar2020}, many image classifiers reach and sometimes surpass human performance in a number of contexts~\citep{hophuoc2018,russakovsky2015,shankar2020,pham2021}.
 Yet even these state-of-the-art image classifiers are vulnerable to adversarial examples~\citep{carlini2019,ren2020}.
 This raises the question: could highly capable deep RL policies be similarly vulnerable?

 One might hope that the adversarial nature of self-play training would naturally lead to robustness.
-This strategy works for image classifiers, where adversarial training is an effective if computationally expensive defense~\citep{madry2018,ren2020}.
-This view is further bolstered by the fact that idealized versions of self-play provably converge to a Nash equilibrium, which is unexploitable~\citep{brown1951,heinrich2015}.
-However, our work finds that in practice even state-of-the-art and professional-level deep RL policies are still vulnerable to exploitation.
+This strategy works for image classifiers, where adversarial training is a somewhat effective if computationally expensive defense~\citep{madry2018,ren2020}.
+This view is bolstered by idealized versions of self-play provably converging to a Nash equilibrium, which is unexploitable~\citep{brown1951,heinrich2015}.
+However, our work finds that, in fact, even state-of-the-art and superhuman-level deep RL policies are still highly vulnerable to exploitation.

-It is known that self-play may not converge in non-transitive games~\citep{balduzzi2019}.
-However, recent work has argued that real-world games like Go grow increasingly transitive as skill increases~\citep{wojciech2020}.
-This would imply that while self-play may struggle with non-transitivity early on during training, comparisons involving highly capable policies such as KataGo should be largely transitive.
-By contrast, we find a striking non-transitivity: our adversarial policy exploits KataGo agents that reliably beat human professionals, yet even an amateur Go player can beat our adversarial policy (see Section~\ref{app:experiments:human-vs-adversary} for details).
+It is known that self-play may not converge in non-transitive games~\citep{balduzzi2019} like rock-paper-scissors, where A beats B and B beats C yet C beats A. However, \citet{wojciech2020} argues real-world games like Go grow increasingly transitive as skill increases.
+This would imply that while self-play may struggle with non-transitivity early in training, comparisons involving highly capable policies such as KataGo should be mostly transitive.
+But we find significant non-transitivity: our adversaries exploit KataGo agents that beat human professionals, yet lose to most amateur Go players (Appendix~\ref{app:experiments:human-vs-adversary}).

+Most prior work attacking deep RL has focused on perturbing observations~\citep{huang2017,ilahi2022}.
+Concurrent work by~\citet{lan2022} shows that KataGo with ${\leq}50$ visits can be induced to play poorly by adding two adversarially chosen moves to a board, even though these moves do not substantially change the win rate estimated by KataGo with 800 visits.
+However, the perturbed input is unrealistic, as the move history seen by the KataGo network implies that it \emph{chose} to play a seemingly poor move on the previous turn.
+Moreover, an attacker that can force the opponent to play a specific move has easier ways to win: it could simply make the opponent resign, or play a maximally bad move.
+We instead follow the threat model introduced by \citet{gleave2020} of an adversarial \emph{agent} acting in a shared environment.